void-linux/void-docs/src/config/kernel.md

 ### dracut

-Dracut can be configured to add additional cmdline arguments to the kernel by creating a configuration file and regenerating the initramfs, make sure to reconfigure the right kernel version like `linux4.12` as example.
+Dracut can be configured to add additional command line arguments to the kernel by creating a configuration file and regenerating the initramfs, make sure to reconfigure the right kernel version like `linux4.12` as example.

 ```